(Hawthorn tree, May, Rome, Italy)

 Heavenly Hawthorn

-Hawthorn blooms several weeks later, closer to Beltane.
+Hawthorn blooms several weeks after Blackthorn, closer to Beltane.
 Its blooms are associated with the Goddess Brigid.
 In Celtic lore, it was said to be guarded by fairies and have the power to mend broken hearts.
 As part of the same family as roses, Hawthorn has many of the same properties as roses.
 Plants in this family are all about giving and receiving love while maintaining firm boundaries.

 (Hawthorn blossoms, April, Sardinia, Italy)